amorgan101010/arch-setup/README.md

   - Make one that partitions the device and sets up the filesystems

+  - ~~Another that mounts the newly set up partitions~~

+    - This script is also handy for re-mounting a device that was set up by the installer!

   - Another that does the pacstrapping, but with all the packages I've described in one go (if that is possible without errors)

   - Yet another for setting up GRUB for at least GPT